James Outman Player Props: Dodgers vs. Reds

-The Los Angeles Dodgers, including James Outman (.475 on-base percentage in past 10 games, 131 points above season-long percentage), take on starter Luke Weaver and the Cincinnati Reds at Dodger Stadium, Saturday at 9:10 PM ET.
+The Los Angeles Dodgers, including James Outman (.487 on-base percentage in past 10 games, 143 points above season-long percentage), battle starter Graham Ashcraft and the Cincinnati Reds at Dodger Stadium, Sunday at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Reds.
+He had a hitless showing in his last game (0-for-2) against the Reds.

 James Outman Game Info & Props vs. the Reds